This blog post was edited on 29 June 2021 with the four-week delay to lockdown easing.

-The upcoming months will reveal lots for tenants; whether the roadmap out of lockdown will bring economic prosperity, or if we will come to face new Covid variants and a pause on the next stage of the roadmap out of lockdown.
-As a transitional period, we await to see how furlough's end, coupled with a hope for a growing job market (all amidst global Covid concerns) will affect tenants' circumstances.
+The upcoming months will reveal what impact the delay to lockdown easing will have on the economy.
+Also, as a transitional period, we await to see how furlough changes, coupled with a hope for a growing job market (all amidst global Covid concerns) will affect tenants' circumstances.

 How did our Referencing adapt during the COVID-19 period?

 COVID-19 plunged the UK economy into the deepest recession since records began – it goes without saying, tenants’ circumstances were impacted.
 When lockdown struck, we adapted our referencing so that it could (and continues to) account for:

 It's important to determine exactly how much income the renter receives from furlough – full-time or part-time pay – and whether their employer tops up their pay to 100%.
 It helps us to create a better understanding of the renter's affordability, more so than just using bank statements.

 We have seen longer tenancies due to the Eviction Ban and 6 months required notice, and the fact that especially in the earlier months, less tenants were willing to move.
 Therefore, if a tenant fails referencing, we have increased the upfront rent payment amount that we recommend the tenant should pay.

 We have always ensured our referencing takes into account self-employed tenants.
 In the gig economy, we are seeing more people renting who have irregular earnings or a varied structure of employment – so our referencing takes these renters into account without immediately failing them.
 We also monitor furlough for self-employed tenants, especially for those who became self-employed during the pandemic (the dates they can qualify for a furlough payment etc).